Domestic Violence

 Aggravated Domestic Assault

-Aggravated domestic assault is assault that causes a serious bodily injury.
+Aggravated domestic assault is an assault that causes serious bodily injury.
 A deadly weapon is used, which could be a firearm, knife, or something else – depending on the circumstances.
 A serious bodily injury is defined as an injury that creates a substantial risk of death.

 Continuous Violence Against the Family